deannakim/MOTOPROTOCOL_Journey/docs/technical/api-reference.md

 # MOTO PROTOCOL API Reference
 *Last Updated: March 4, 2025*

-This reference details the MOTO PROTOCOL SDK functions for Solana blockchain interaction, refined through my debugging journey (see `../journey/debugging-notes.md`).
-It's a practical guide for developers and a showcase of DevRel/Technical Writing skills.
+This reference details the MOTO PROTOCOL SDK functions for interacting with the Solana blockchain.
+It has been refined through an extensive debugging journey (see `../journey/debugging-notes.md`) and serves as a practical guide for developers.

 ## Table of Contents
 1. [Token Management](#token-management)